lithium6hd/14-SmartLab/README.md

 cd ../00-docker
 docker-compose up -d
 ```
-To check weather all containers are runnign you can use:
+To check wether all containers are runnign you can use:
 ```sh
 docker ps
 ```